Via this link you can view and sign the Stephon Watts Law to help ensure first responders are trained to deal with someone in a crisis

-Anonymous asked: Not a week goes by that I don't read a story similar to what happened to Stephon.
+Anonymous said: Not a week goes by that I don't read a story similar to what happened to Stephon.
 One would think that after a while a person would become numb or perhaps calloused, but that hasn't seemed to happen.
 It is very distressing to see that despite more than a decade of autism awareness being pumped through the various media there are still so many people in positions of authority who have no clue.
 I am the father of an autistic son (non-verbal).
 I would like to know when his birthday was.

 Thank you very much for your post.
 Stephon’s birthday was December 10th.